 How much can I get for my old iPhone?

-The trick to making that work is to maximise the amount you can get for your existing handset.
 Here's what you should consider, and what you're likely to get for your old iPhone if you choose to sell it.

 Condition and age are everything